-The overall population has fallen by three birds since the last survey; the number of pairs is down one and singles down one.
+The overall population has fallen by four birds since the last survey; the number of pairs is down two and singles remain the same.
 Some territories were surveyed two or three times on separate days to minimise the chance of over or undercounting.
 This included some single bird territories to ascertain whether they were in fact single or a pair (female may have been sitting on an early nest).
 Care was taken to ensure all kokako in the survey area were accounted for in this survey but there always remains the possibility of birds, especially lone birds, not responding to the audio.

 Degradation of the understory was noticeable in some areas within the survey boundary, probably due to deer and wallaby browsing.
 This may also be impacting on food availability.
-Pig sign was minimal compared to previous survey years.
+Pig sign was minimal.

-The following is taken from the Manawahe Kokako Survey Report 2010.
+The following paragraph is taken from the Manawahe Kokako Survey Report 2010.
 It has been repeated in each report since to remind readers of the main issues associated with managing a small remnant kokako population.